 When Newman’s friends called him a saint, he insisted he was a mere writer.
 But now Rome has accepted a second miracle

-Barring the unforeseen, John Henry Newman will be declared a saint next year.
+Barring the unforeseen, John Henry Newman will be declared a saint in 2019.
 Church authorities have determined that a woman in Chicago who had a life-threatening pregnancy and a deacon in Boston who had a debilitating spinal condition were each miraculously healed after praying to Newman, thus clearing the way for his canonisation.
 In time, Newman may well be named a Doctor of the Church.

 Perhaps the greatest mind and finest writer of his time, he devoted his considerable gifts to vindicating the religious convictions of the ordinary Catholics whose bodies he has now begun to heal.
 He stressed the real over the notional, the concrete over the abstract, the personal over the theoretical.
 “The heart is commonly reached, not through the reason, but through the imagination,” he wrote.
 “Persons influence us, voices melt us, looks subdue us, deeds inflame us.”